 To be diagnosed with the PCOS, your doctor looks for three things: (1) symptoms and physical findings of PCOS, (2) positive results from hormonal testing, and (3) verification via ultrasound.

-Female Network talked to Dr. Paulene Chan, an OB-GYN at the Cardinal Santos Hospital, who taught us about the symptoms and treatments for PCOS and helped us understand this condition, which has no known cause.
+Female Network spoke with Dr. Paulene Chan, an OB-GYN at the Cardinal Santos Hospital, who taught us about the symptoms and treatments for PCOS and helped us understand this condition, which has no known cause.

 Note: Special thanks to Dr. Paulene Chan.
 Want to consult Dr. Chan yourself?
 Visit her at Room 371, MAB 3, at the Cardinal Santos Medical Center; you can also call (02) 722-7198 or (02) 727-0001 local 2371.
 Clinic hours are Mondays and Thursdays from 2:00 to 5:00 PM, Tuesdays from 4:00 to 6:00 PM, and Saturdays from 10:00 AM to 12:00 PM.